itbench-hub/ITBench-Scenarios/sre/docs/e2e.md

     kubeconfig: ~/.kube/config       # Path to your local Kind clusters kubeconfig
   runners:
     kubeconfigs:
-      - ~/.kube/config               # Path to your local Kind cluster kubeconfig
+      - ~/.kube/config-aws           # Path to your local Kind cluster kubeconfig with the appropriate host name
 ```

 ## For AWS based runs
 Allows for multiple scenarios to run in across different available clusters.
 At this time we assume that each scenario has access to its own cluster.